-vi.
-At the Ordinary Shareholders' Meeting held on April 25, 2018, a Medium Term Incentive Plan was approved for the period falling between 2018 and 2020 ("Incentive Plan 2018-2020"), consisting of the award of Company shares linked to stock market value and to the performance of certain economic objectives (EBITDA and Cash-Flow), targeted at the former CEO of Prisa (Mr Mirat) and certain managers, who may receive a certain number of ordinary shares of the Company following a reference period of 3 years, provided that certain predefined requirements are met.
+- iii) The overall remuneration of the Board of Directors includes that of Mr. Javier de Jaime Guijarro and Mr Dominique D'Hinnin up to the time of their resignation as directors in February and November 2021, respectively. - iv) Variable compensation in cash includes the following items: - o Annual variable compensation (bonus) for Mr Manuel Mirat, for 2021 in the amount of EUR 175 thousand, which was paid when his contract with the Company was terminated in July, 2021. - o Regularization of 2020 Mr Mirat's bonus, taking into consideration the position expressed by Mr Mirat to waive the annual variable remuneration that may correspond to him in 2020.
+In 2021 a negative amount of EUR 60 thousand was recorded in relation to this item. - v) At the Ordinary Shareholders' Meeting held on April 25, 2018, a Medium Term Incentive Plan was approved for the period falling between 2018 and 2020 ("Incentive Plan 2018-2020"), consisting of the award of Company shares linked to stock market value and to the performance of certain economic objectives, targeted at the former CEO of Prisa (Mr Mirat) and certain managers, who could receive a certain number of ordinary shares of the Company following a reference period of 3 years, provided that certain predefined requirements are met.
 The Company assigned a certain number of restricted stock units ("Restricted Stock Units" or "RSUs") to each beneficiary, and specified the objectives (other than the quotation) that must be met in order to benefit from the incentive, which would serve as a reference to determine the final number of shares to be delivered, if is the case.